How the coronavirus surprised Italy again

 All along, some degree of resurgence was inevitable — especially as the weather cooled and people began to socialize more indoors.
 But Italian health officials had reasoned a second wave wouldn’t be nearly as severe as the first.
 Hospitals were more prepared.
 Treatments had advanced.
 And, crucially, it was inconceivable that the virus would again lay a trap of the sort at the outset of the pandemic, when it had spread undetected for weeks.

 “In the summer, the virus was, to some extent, yesterday’s news,” said Flemming Konradsen, director of the school of global health at the University of Copenhagen.
-“It became very difficult to communicate persuasively to all groups in a society that we should keep our guard high.
-Because it was less seen.
-Less acute.”
+“It became very difficult to communicate persuasively to all groups in a society that we should keep our guard high, because it was less seen, less acute.”

 Several European scientists, including in Italy, made the case the virus had weakened, a minority scientific position that nonetheless captured attention with summer hospitalization rates so low.